Western Eagles FC: 1998–2019 New Home

-2020–
+2020–2025 75 Years

-In October 2019, the club announced Steve Iosifidis. as the new senior coach for the 2020 season.
+On October 2019, the club announced Steve Iosifidis. as the new senior coach for the 2020 season.
 Iosifidis a former professional player, back-to-back NSL titles winner with South Melbourne under Ange Postecoglou.
 All Victorian football competitions in 2020 were cancelled due to the impacts from the COVID-19 pandemic in Australia.

-The 2021 season is being disrupted due to the impacts from the COVID-19 pandemic in Australia, with the season being suspended from August 2021 from government-imposed lockdowns, with promotion and relegation suspended.
+The 2021 season Eagles were sitting in second place, just two points behind league leaders Upfield, when a decision was taken and the Victorian football season once again was being disrupted due to the impacts from the COVID-19 pandemic in Australia, with the season being suspended from August 2021 from government-imposed lockdowns, with promotion and relegation suspended.